 Algolia Vault is an additional security feature that is only available as an add-on to your plan.
 See the pricing page to learn more.

 Algolia Vault gives you an extra level of security and control over your data, beyond typical use-cases.

 For example, a digital healthcare service might have medical records or personal user data that needs to be accessible to internal users only.
-Algolia Vault exists to satisfy strict technical or compliance requirements that call for disk encryption and firewall to control access.
+Algolia Vault exists to meet strict technical or compliance requirements that call for disk encryption and restricted access.

 At its core, Algolia Vault provides two things:

-- Advanced Encryption Standard (AES), specifically AES-256, for disk encryption at rest, upon cluster creation, with per-server keys.
+- Advanced Encryption Standard (AES), specifically AES-256, for disk encryption at rest, with per-server keys.

 - Configurable firewall to restrict access to specific IP addresses.

 Algolia Vault applies disk encryption with 256-bit AES to all data at rest, right when you create your cluster.
-You must set it up before starting to use Algolia, and cannot turn it off.
-If you didn’t turn on Algolia Vault before creating the cluster, the only way to enable it afterward is to create an entirely new encrypted cluster and to migrate your data to it.
+You must set up Vault before indexing data to Algolia, and can’t turn it off.
+If you didn’t turn on Algolia Vault before creating the cluster, you must create an entirely new encrypted cluster and migrate your data to it.

 Algolia Vault gives you access to a firewall feature.
-It applies to both indexing and search API calls and provides network-level control over which IP addresses have access to your data you’re storing at Algolia.
+The firewall applies to both indexing and search API calls.
+It provides network-level control over which IP addresses have access to the data you’re storing with Algolia.
 Your data is accessible to the IP addresses you specify and forbidden to any others.
-You can specify up to 1,000) and forbidden to any other.
+You can specify up to 1,000 IP addresses to allow access to.

 All applications on the same cluster share the same firewall configuration.

 Enabling and disabling the firewall

-By default, the firewall is disabled, and all IP addresses (or “sources”) can reach the server as long as they provide a valid application ID and API key.
-As soon as you enable the firewall, only whitelisted sources can access your data.
-The firewall is on as soon as you perform a call to set up the whitelist.
+By default, the firewall is turned off, and all IP addresses, or “sources,” can reach the server as long as they provide a valid application ID and API key.
+As soon as you enable the firewall, only sources on your allowlist can access your data.
+You turn the firewall on as soon as you set up the allowlist.